-Argyro Avgoustaki is an Associate Professor of Management at ESCP Europe where she has been teaching graduate courses in Human Resource Management and Research Methods since 2013.
+Argyro Avgoustaki is a Professor of Management at ESCP Business School where she has been teaching graduate courses in Human Resource Management, Organizational Behavior and Research Methods since 2013.
 She has been a visiting researcher at the Department of Management Science at Lancaster University Management School and the Department of Management at Cass Business School.
 Prior to joining ESCP Europe, she was a visiting researcher at the department of Innovation and Organizational Economics at Copenhagen Business School.

-She holds a Ph.D degree in Business Administration and Quantitative Methods from Universidad Carlos III de Madrid and a Master degree in Business Economics and Management from M.A.I.Ch.
-All with distinction.
-In 2014-2015 she attended the Global Colloquium on Participant-Centered Learning, HBS Executive Education at Harvard Business School.
+She holds a Ph.D degree in Business Administration and Quantitative Methods from Universidad Carlos III de Madrid and a Master degree in Business Economics and Management from M.A.I.Ch., all with distinction.
+In 2014-2015 she completed the Global Colloquium on Participant-Centered Learning, HBS Executive Education at Harvard Business School.

-Her work has been covered in media outlets such as The Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, CNBC, and the World Economic Forum.
+Her interests lie at the intersection of human resource management and industrial relations.
+Some of the topics she has researched are the role of high performance work practices, such as incentive pay, on performance, flexible working arrangements, and the antecedents and outcomes of employee work effort.
+She has published in the Journal of Management, ILR Review, Industrial Relations: A Journal of Economy and Society, Human Resource Management, and Economic and Industrial Democracy.
+Her work has also been covered in media outlets such as The Financial Times, FT China, Business Insider UK, Le Monde, Le Figaro, The Daily Mail, Insider, CNBC, Le Soir, The Guardian, Women’s Health, New Scientist, Entrepreneur, MDR Radio, CNBC, and the World Economic Forum.